All of the following groups are by self-referral.

 • Ages & Stages of Development

-Nobody’s Perfect Parenting is a free 6 week parenting group offered to parents with children under 5 years of age.
+Nobody’s Perfect Parenting is a free 6 week parenting group offered to parents with children age 5 years and under.

 This group is offered 3 times a year, alternating between North and South Delta.
 The sessions cover useful information about children’s health, safety, development and behaviour.
 The program aims to support and encourage confidence in positive parenting and connection for isolated parents.